-The most important element in the management of concussion MUST ALWAYS be the welfare of the player, in both the short and long term.
+The most important element in the management of concussion MUST ALWAYS be the welfare of the player - in both the short and long term.

 Concussion is a disturbance in brain function resulting from trauma that is transmitted to the brain either directly or indirectly.
-There are no structural changes and the changes that do occur are temporary and recover spontaneously.
+There is no absolute need for direct head impact for a concussion to occur.
+There are no structural changes and the changes that do occur are temporary and should recover spontaneously if managed appropriately.

 Complications can occur if the player is allowed to continue playing before they have fully recovered from the concussion.
-Therefore a player who is suspected of having a concussion must be taken out of the game or training session immediately.
-Such a player should not be returned to play in the same game even if they appear to have recovered.
+Therefore, a player who is suspected of having a concussion must be taken out of the game or training session immediately.
+Such a player should not be returned to play in the same game, even if they appear to have recovered.
 Concussion is an evolving condition over minutes to hours (and sometimes days).
 Some symptoms/signs may resolve only to be replaced by others later.